qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 -----------------------------

-When drawing a new geometry from scratch, it is very useful to have the possibility to start digitizing vertexes at given coordinates.
+When drawing a new geometry from scratch, it is very useful to have the possibility to start digitizing vertices at given coordinates.

 For example, to add a new feature to a polygonal layer, click the
 |capturePolygon| button.
 You can enter the exact coordinates where you want